Yandy Díaz Preview, Player Props: Rays vs. Guardians

-After hitting .341 with two doubles, a home run, three walks and six RBI in his past 10 games, Yandy Diaz and the Tampa Bay Rays take on the Cleveland Guardians (who will start Logan Allen) at 6:10 PM ET on Saturday.
+Yandy Diaz -- batting .326 with two doubles, two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the hill, on September 3 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Guardians.
+In his previous game, he notched a home run while going 1-for-5 against the Guardians.

 Yandy Díaz Game Info & Props vs. the Guardians